Hemera Technologies/AbleStock.com/Getty Images

 Remain calm.
 Try not to react in like manner to your sister's hysterics.
-Doing so gives her control over you, according to the article "Handling Frustration and Annoying Siblings" on the website for Celebrate Calm, an educational training and publishing company.
+Doing so gives her control over you and gives her a response that keeps her going.
 Instead, remain in control of your emotions without stooping to her level.
 Try to act opposite of her behaviors.
 If she shouts, talk in a quiet, calm voice, for example.

 Disarm her by giving her a response she doesn't expect.
 If she is annoying you in a childish way, such as putting you down, for example, a lighthearted joke may be enough to shock her out of it.
 Or, do something unexpected by giving her a compliment.
 This only works, however, if she is upset over a serious issue.
 Be careful that she doesn't think you are making light of her situation.

 Move to another location.
-Chaos breeds chaos -- if she is hysterical and is in a location where there is a lot of noise or distractions, move with her to a quiet, soothing space.
+Chaos breeds chaos.
+If she is hysterical and is in a location where there is a lot of noise or distractions, move with her to a quiet, soothing space.
 Sometimes the change of location can be just what you need to work through the problem.

 Ask other family members to help.
 A sibling can be your worst friend or your best enemy, and if your sister is looking at you like she would an enemy, it might be best to bring in reinforcements.
 Some fatherly advice, for example, might go a long way toward calming her down, or just a warm hug and some gentle understanding from her grandmother.

 Don't be a doormat.
 You may love your sister, but you don't have to take abuse.
 If she is verbally abusive, remove yourself from the situation.
 Tell her that until she can treat you in a respectful manner, you will not have anything to do with her.